Colleen Lancaster

 Discretion through a functional wellness app

-Low-fidelity prototype
+Low-fidelity wireframes

 Guided prompts or blank journal